-- A. Any storm water management controls required by this Ordinance and subject to release rate criteria (50% through 100%) shall meet the applicable release rate criteria for each of the 2-, 10-, 25- and 100-year return period runoff events consistent with the calculation methodology specified in Section 304. - B. The exact location of the Storm Water Management District boundaries as they apply to a given development site shall be determined by mapping the boundaries using the two-foot topographic contours provided as part of the Drainage Plan.
-The District boundaries as originally drawn coincide with topographic divides or, in certain instances, are drawn from the intersection of the watercourse and a physical feature such as the confluence with another watercourse or a potential flow obstruction (road, culvert, bridge, etc.) to the topographic divide consistent with topography. - C. Any downstream capacity analysis conducted in accordance with this Ordinance shall use the following criteria for determining adequacy for accepting increased peak flow rates: - Natural or man-made channels or swales must be able to convey the increased runoff associated with a 2year return period event within their banks at velocities consistent with protection of the channels from erosion.
-Acceptable velocities shall be based upon criteria included in the DER Soil Erosion and Sedimentation Control Manual (February, 1985) and presented in Appendix C of this Ordinance. - Natural or man-made channels or swales must be able to convey the increased 25-year return period runoff peak within their banks or otherwise not create any hazard to persons or property. - 3.
-Culverts, bridges, storm sewers or any other facilities which must pass or convey flows from the tributary area must have sufficient capacity to pass or convey the increased flows associated with the 25year return period runoff event, except for facilities located within a designated floodplain area which must be capable of passing or conveying the 100-year return period runoff.
-Any facilities which constitute stream enclosures per DER's Chapter 105 regulations shall be designed to convey the 100-year return period runoff.
+- A. Any stormwater management controls required by this chapter and subject to release-rate criteria from fifty percent (50%) through one hundred percent (100%) shall meet the applicable release-rate criteria for each of the two-, ten-, twenty-five- and one-hundred-year return period runoff events consistent with the calculation methodology specified in § 107-10. - B. The exact location of the Stormwater Management District boundaries as they apply to a given development site shall be determined by mapping the boundaries using the two-feet topographic contours provided as part of the drainage plan.
+The district boundaries, as originally drawn, coincide with topographic divides or, in certain instances, are drawn from the intersection of the watercourse and a physical feature such as the confluence with another watercourse or a potential flow obstruction (road, culvert, bridge, etc.) to the topographic divide consistent with topography.

-- D. For a proposed development site located within a single release rate category area, the total runoff from the site shall meet the applicable release rate criteria.
-For development sites with multiple points of concentrated runoff discharge, individual drainage points may be designed for up to a 100% release rate so long as the total runoff from the site is controlled to the applicable release rate. - E. For a proposed development site located within two or more release rate category areas, the maximum peak rate of runoff that may be discharged at any point is limited to the predevelopment peak rate of runoff at that point multiplied by the applicable release rate.
-The control rates shall apply regardless of any grading modifications which may change the drainage area which discharges at a given point. - F. For proposed development sites located partially within a release rate category area and partially within a provisional no detention area, in no event shall a significant portion of the site area subject to the release rate control be drained to the discharge point(s) located in the no detention area. - G. "No Harm" Option For any proposed development site not located in a provisional no detention district, the developer has the option of using a less restrictive runoff control (including no detention) if the developer can prove that "no harm" would be caused by discharging at a higher runoff rate than that specified by the Plan.
-Proof of "no harm" would have to be shown from the development site through the remainder of the downstream drainage network to the confluence of the Little Lehigh Creek with the Lehigh River.
-Proof of "no harm" must be shown using the capacity criteria specified in Section 303.C. if downstream capacity analysis is a part of the "no harm" justification.
+- C. Any downstream capacity analysis conducted in accordance with this chapter shall use the following criteria for determining adequacy for accepting increased peak flow rates: - (1) Natural or man-made channels or swales must be able to convey the increased runoff associated with a two-year return period event within their banks at velocities consistent with protection of the channels from erosion.
+Acceptable velocities shall be based upon criteria included in the Department of Environmental Resources Soil Erosion and Sedimentation Control Manual (February 1985) and presented in Appendix C of this chapter.5 - (2) Natural or man-made channels or swales must be able to convey the increased twenty-five-year return period runoff peak within their banks or otherwise not create any hazard to persons or property. - (3) Culverts, bridges, storm sewers or any other facilities which must pass or convey flows from the tributary area must have sufficient capacity to pass or convey the increased flows associated with the twenty-five-year return period runoff event, except for facilities located within a designated floodplain area which must be capable of passing or conveying the one-hundred-year return period runoff.
+Any facilities which constitute stream enclosures per the Department of Environmental Resources' Chapter 105 regulations shall be designed to convey the one-hundred-year return period runoff. - D. For a proposed development site located within a single release-rate category area, the total runoff from the site shall meet the applicable release rate criteria.
+For development sites with multiple points of concentrated runoff discharge, individual drainage points may be designed for up to a onehundred-percent release rate so long as the total runoff from the site is controlled to the applicable release rate. - E. For a proposed development site located within two (2) or more release-rate category areas, the maximum peak rate of runoff that may be discharged at any point is limited to the predevelopment peak rate of runoff at that point multiplied by the applicable release rate.
+The control rates shall apply regardless of any grading modifications which may change the drainage area which discharges at a given point.